-During the 2021 cycle, nominators will receive a digital PDF of the certificates for their students that can be presented at any award ceremonies (virtual or in-person).
-All award packets (letter, certificate, physical award) will be mailed directly to students in June 2021.
+During the 2024 cycle, nominators will receive a packet with the physical award and certificate approximately 2 – 3 weeks after nominating.
+It will be sent directly to the nominators school.
+Please consider nominating students by March 15 to ensure your packet arrives by May 1 if you have an awards ceremony in May.
 If you’re nominating from outside of the United States, the process is the same, but the mailed award packets will contain letters and certificates only (no award items).

 If you have any questions, please contact the high school awards program manager at firstname.lastname@example.org or (585) 275-3221.
 Include your school name and CEEB code in any correspondence or message.

 The relative weighting of award criteria is left to the nominator’s discretion, but all criteria listed below should be taken into consideration.